Stress Eating

 Do only one thing while eating.

-It is extremely difficult to mindlessly stress eat if eating is your only activity.
+It is tough to stress eating if eating is your only mindless activity.

 Practice being in the present moment and notice where your mind leads you.

-It takes practice to sit with yourself while eating, especially when eating is your way of escaping discomfort.
+Sitting with yourself while eating takes practice, especially when Eating is your way of escaping discomfort.

-If you’re reading a book, watching TV or working, it is nearly impossible to feel your emotions, hunger or fullness cues, or identify what you truly need in life.
+If you’re reading a book, watching TV, or working, it is nearly impossible to feel your emotions, hunger or fullness cues, or identify what you truly need.

 Your attention is soaked up by the action in the story or the problem being solved.